 Apply for scholarships.
 SC4 has many scholarships of varying amounts, many of which are funded by community partners.
 Some are merit based or require financial need and others do not.
 You may access the list of scholarship opportunities here.

 Check your financial aid status.
 Log in to the SC4 portal to check your status.

-An additional SC4 Financial Aid Request form is required for the summer semester.
+If you take summer classes at SC4 and wish to use financial aid, an additional Financial Aid Request form is required.
 The application is available in the Financial Aid office in mid-February of each year.

 Your financial aid award from SC4 is based on your Financial Need.
 SC4 calculates your Financial Need by taking into consideration your Expected Family Contribution and your estimated Cost of Attendance at SC4.